-No matter how the second half of the year pans out, one thing’s for certain: there will be an abundance of year-end articles about how 2017 was the year traditional retail turned upside down.
+No matter how the second half of the year pans out, one thing’s for sure: there will be an abundance of year-end articles about how 2017 was the year traditional retail turned upside down.

-Lead by turmoil in the mall-based apparel sector, this year has already seen 5,321 store closures, an 218 percent increase over 2016.
+Lead by turmoil in the mall-based apparel sector, this year has already seen 5,321 store closures, a 218 percent increase over 2016.
 Add to that double-digit bankruptcies and there’s little doubt that the retail landscape will look very different in the years to come.